This is my response to the Perl Weekly Challenge #098.

 [1] Specify the file as a named argument, or use the default filename.

-It must be a file (IO.f
+It must be a file (IO.f) and be readable (IO.r).

 [2] We can set the number of characters to read each time [2a] and how many iterations [2b] we want - or accept the default values.
 The values must be positive integers.